 - Mia LaFayette, 2021 Student

-Next, we head over to Cebadilla, where we will be undertaking our animal rescue volunteering!
+We head over to Cebadilla, where we will be undertaking our animal rescue volunteering through an organization that Pacific Discovery has been working alongside for many years.
 This rescue center is home to a variety of animals that were rescued from the illegal animal trade, which is unfortunately still functioning in parts of the country.
 The goal is to help the animals recover from both physical and psychological wounds that have arisen from their past suffering.
-During the stay we’ll support the center with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost and enriching their homes.
-We’re sure that by the end of the week you’ll feel as at home at the center as the animals and won’t want to leave!
+During the stay, we’ll support the center with volunteer work such as working in the animal kitchen, assisting with the sloth garden, helping with the compost, and enriching the animal homes.
+It’s a great opportunity to get situated, practice some Spanish, try new activities, and relax in hammocks chatting with our group members.

-Next, we make our way to an education and farming center in the rural farming town of Tinamu, situated on the edge of evergreen forests by the River Savegre Basin.
-It is a working farm, mountain lodge, and community rooted in environmental sustainability and caring relationships.
+Next, we make our way to an education and farming center in the rural farming town of Tinamu, situated on the edge of evergreen forests in the south of the country.
+It is a working farm, a mountain lodge, and a community based on environmental sustainability and caring relationships.
 We will be working alongside the community, furthering our sustainability education and learning skills such as carbon neutrality through tree planting.
-This experience embodies the essence of service learning, as you will go away with just as much as you have given at Tinamu.
+This experience embodies the essence of service learning, and we will go away with just as much as we have given at Tinamu.